Scientist looks into coral tank with red light

 ReefSeed is a key innovation in global efforts to restore coral reefs, utilising much of the science and technology developed as part of the Reef Restoration and Adaptation Program (RRAP).

-ReefSeed is an innovative transportable, containerised, and standalone coral aquaculture system capable of producing millions of coral larvae in remote regions for reef restoration.
+ReefSeed is an innovative, transportable, containerised, and standalone coral aquaculture system capable of producing millions of coral larvae in remote regions for reef restoration.
 Following testing and training during the Great Barrier Reef coral spawning in 2024, the system was successfully established in the Maldives with our implementing partners the Maldives Marine Research Institute (MMRI) in early 2025.

 ReefSeed during 2025 coral spawning